Our first look at the new, completely redesigned Mac Pro at WWDC 2019

 Geekbench 4 Single-Core: 4,733;

-The Mac mini runs with desktop-grade 8th generation Intel Core processors in quad- and hexa-core iterations, so we had high hopes for its computing power.
-According to Apple, its new square-shaped desktop delivers five times the amount of performance over its predecessor, at least according to Apple.
+The new Mac Mini has desktop-grade 8th-generation Intel Coffee Lake processors that come in quad- and hexa-core models, so we had high hopes for its computing power.
+The new square shaped desktop delivers five times the amount of performance over its predecessor, at least according to Apple.

-The latest Mac mini comes with the Apple T2 security chip, which comes with an SSD controller with on-the-fly data encryption for "industry-leading security".
-The T2 chip also features HEVC video transcoding that's up to 30 times faster, which will be great news for video editors who are interested in using an Apple Mac mini for their creative work.
+The latest Mac mini comes with the Apple T2 security chip, which comes with an SSD controller with on-the-fly data encryption for "industry-leading security."
+The T2 chip also boasts HEVC video transcoding that's up to 30 times faster, which is great news for video editors who might be interested in using an Apple Mac mini for their creative work.

-The only place the Apple Mac mini (2018) is let down, specs wise, is with the Intel UHD 630 integrated graphics.
-We would have much rather seen some form of discrete graphics, and anyone using the Apple Mac mini for graphically-intensive creative work, such as video editing and 3D modelling, may find the integrated graphics a bit limiting.
+The only place the Apple Mac mini (2018) is a let down, specs-wise, is with the Intel UHD 630 integrated graphics.
+We would much rather see some form of discrete graphics.
+Anyone utilizing the Apple Mac mini for graphically-intensive creative work, such as incorporating video editing software and 3D modeling, may find the integrated graphics considerably limiting and time-consuming.

-We got to see how flexible the Mac mini (2018) is with a Black Magic eGPU plugged in.
-Editing raw 4K video files and adding effects on the fly in Final Cut was impressively smooth for such a diminutive machine.
-Of course, the external graphic card was doing a lot of heavy lifting, but it was a good indication of how the new Mac mini can be used in creative work.
+We tested just how flexible the Mac mini (2018) is with a Black Magic eGPU plugged in.
+Editing raw 4K video files and adding effects on the fly in Final Cut is impressively smooth for such a diminutive machine.
+Of course, the external graphics card is still doing a lot of heavy lifting, but it’s still a good indication of the potential the new Mac mini has for creative work.

 Apple also showed us an interesting setup where a single Mac mini (2018) was connected via a network switch to a network cluster of five Mac minis (piled on top of each other).
-By putting the 10Gb Ethernet port on the Mac mini (if you choose that option when purchasing the Mac mini) to good use, we saw how you can offload intensive processes (such as rendering video) to these other Mac minis.
-The process of doing this is impressively simple in Final Cut, where it was a matter of opening up a menu and selecting the attached Mac minis.
+By putting the 10Gb Ethernet port on the Mac mini (if you choose that option when purchasing the Mac mini) to good use, you can offload intensive processes (such as rendering video) to these other Mac minis.
+The process of doing this is impressively simple in Final Cut – it’s a matter of opening up a menu and selecting the attached Mac minis.

-Once done, the tasks were completed by the other Mac minis, while the main one could still be used for working on without any noticeable impact to performance.
-Perhaps most impressively, the stack of five Mac minis remained pretty much silent, even when working on those intensive tasks.
-For anyone who has used multiple PCs at once on complex projects and had to put up with the sound of fans blasting off, this will be a welcome solution.
+Once setup, the tasks are completed by the other Mac minis, while the main one may be utilized for other tasks without any noticeable impact on performance.
+Perhaps most impressively, the stack of five Mac minis remains pretty quiet, even when working on those intensive tasks.
+For anyone who has used multiple PCs at once for complex projects and had to put up with the sound of fans blasting off, this is definitely a welcome solution.

 Of course, there won’t be many people who will be using a pile of Mac minis like that, but it’s a good demonstration of how versatile the new Mac mini is.

-In our day-to-day use we were really impressed with the new Mac mini, which felt fast and responsive when running macOS 10.14 Mojave in day-to-day use.
-Apps open and close instantaneously, and even more challenging processes, such as video transcoding, was accomplished quickly – and silently as well.
+We are really impressed with how the new Mac mini feels fast and responsive when running macOS 10.14 Mojave in day-to-day use.
+Apps open and close instantaneously, and even more challenging processes, such as video transcoding, are accomplished quickly, not to mention silently.

-What we really like about this new Mac mini is that Apple has produced a powerful and versatile mini PC that’s compact enough to be easily carried around, or hidden out of view behind a display.
+What we really like about this new Mac mini is that Apple has designed a powerful and versatile mini PC that’s compact enough for effortless transport or to be hidden out of view behind a display.

-In our benchmark tests, the Mac mini doesn’t hit the highs of professional-grade Apple devices such as the MacBook Pro or iMac Pro, but it still performs very well, especially in the multi-core tests thanks to that quad-core Intel processor.
+In our benchmarking, the Mac mini doesn’t quite hit the highs of professional-grade Apple devices such as the MacBook Pro or iMac Pro, but it still performs beautifully, especially in the multi-core tests thanks to that quad-core Intel processor.
 If you go for the Mac mini configuration with a hexa-core processor, expect even better results.

-It’s also worth remembering that the Mac mini is a fair bit less expensive than either of those other devices, even when you factor in the fact that you need a monitor, mouse and keyboard for the Mac mini.
+It’s also worth remembering that the Mac mini is less expensive than either of those other devices, even when you factor in the peripherals (monitor, mouse and keyboard) you might need to purchase for it.

 Compared to the previous generation of Mac mini, there’s no competition: this year’s Mac mini blows it out of the water, performance-wise.
 If you love your Mac mini and have been waiting for an upgrade, then you’re going to be very pleased with the new Mac mini.

-Many of us had been hoping that Apple would release an updated version of the popular Mac mini for years now, so we were excited when the Cupertino company finally announced the new Mac mini earlier this year.
-However, this isn’t just an afterthought, or a quick and dirty update to keep the more vocal Mac mini fanatics quiet.
+Many of us have been hoping for a follow-up to the popular Mac mini for years now, so we couldn’t hold back our excitement when the Cupertino company finally announced the new Mac mini earlier in 2018.
+However, this isn’t just an afterthought or a quick and dirty update to keep the more vocal Mac mini fanatics happy.

-Instead, we’ve got a hugely overhauled Mac mini that in some ways goes way beyond what we had been hoping for.
-This is a very accomplished little machine that packs some brilliant modern features and components for a level of performance that puts many other small form-factor PCs to shame.
+Instead, we’ve got a substantially overhauled Mac mini that, in many ways, goes far beyond what we had been hoping for.
+This is a very accomplished little machine that packs some brilliant new features and components for a level of performance that puts many other small form-factor PCs to shame.

 Apple has acknowledged that the computing landscape has changed since the last Mac mini was released.
-Back then, the Mac mini was designed with casual users in mind, as well as an accessible device to win over people from Windows.
+Back then, the Mac mini was designed with casual users in mind and as an accessible device to win over people from Windows.

 That might sound crazy, but you know what?
 It works.
-This is a brilliant little machine in its own right, but paired with an eGPU (or even a few extra Mac minis) and you’ve got a powerful machine for heavy-duty tasks.
-By being scalable in this way, as well as allowing you to use your own monitor and peripherals, you’ve got a very flexible device.
+This is an excellent little machine in its own right, but pair it with an eGPU (or even a few extra Mac minis) and you’ve got yourself a powerful machine for heavy-duty tasks.
+By being scalable in this way, as well as allowing you to use your own monitor and peripherals, you’ve also got a very flexible device.

-It’s also very competitively priced compared to other small form factor computers that offer similar levels of performance.
-We’ve been waiting a long time for an updated Mac mini, but in our view it has definitely been worth the wait.
+It’s also very competitively priced next to other small form factor computers that offer similar levels of performance.
+We waited a long time for an updated Mac mini, and the Mac mini 2018 has definitely been worth that wait.